 UPDATE January 15, 2013

 Time for another update: I am still brushing my teeth with soap.
 I am using baking soda on Sundays to help polish off any stains (from tea/coffee) and using peroxide sometimes as a mouthwash.
 Other than that I have not had any changes.
 I just got back from the dentist, he was very impressed with my teeth.
-He confirmed that in a few spots where there were small very white spots where where my tooth was trying to remineralize and where fighting out previous cavities… He said they looked old and healed.
+He confirmed that in a few spots where there were small very white spots where where my tooth was trying to remineralize and where fighting out previous cavities… He said they looked old (the cavities) and healed.
 He helped take the barrier off those areas with a high pressure baking soada wash.
 He said he could see that at one point many years ago I had bad teeth-care, but now that it was good and reversing.
 Just goes to show that the reversal does not happen over night.
 I definatly think I will go in once a year for the baking soda wash, it was nice and lifted a few light stains.